Bow drill

 The spindle can be held into a fixed frame, or by a hand-held block (the hand piece or thimble) with a hole into which the top of the shaft is inserted.
 Some lubricant should be used to reduce friction between these two parts, otherwise, it could lead to some trouble when doing it too fast.
-A popular campcraft book of 1920 attributed this invention to the Inuit.
-In Mehrgarh (Pakistan) it has been dated between the 4th-5th millennium BCE.
+In Pakistan it has been dated between the 5th–4th millenniums BCE.

+History

+This tool of prehistoric origin has been used both as a drill, to make holes on solid materials such as wood, stone, or bone (including teeth), and as a fire drill to start a fire.